The short version

 SCAYLED

 The practical difference: Crexi is a platform decision, often made at the brokerage level.
-SCAYLED is a per-broker tool you can sign up for and start using in five minutes.
-A single listing conversion covers months of SCAYLED subscription cost.
+SCAYLED is provisioned per broker on request, so a team can put it on a live listing and judge it on the conversations it produces.
+A single listing conversion returns many times the cost of the platform.

 When to use which